BlaisProteomics/multiplierz/README.md

 ## Alternative v2.2.2+ Installation

 ### Windows
-While the official *multiplierz* repository has not been updated for several years now, this fork has added some needed functionality and compatability, most notably: python3 compatability and Linux support for Agilent .D files.
+While the official *multiplierz* repository has not been updated for several years now, this fork has added some needed functionality and compatability.
 To install this unofficial version on Windows you can use the following commands (May need to install git):

     $ python -m pip install --upgrade pip